pi-star-2025/pi_star/the_origin_of_flowers.md

 It’s said if we ever understood this, and understood the third eye was like a spider, with 8 possibilities.

 We would fulfill the original prophecy by our goddess in creating the spider.
-And also human third eye when she dropped us down from the clouds (the nose is the "first bone").
+And also the human third eye when she dropped us down from the clouds (the nose is the "first bone").

 If you understand this and slow down the 3 decisions at once, as breath and light bouncing between the eyes, it connects to every mushroom in the world, and together they will all project it’s the end of time.